shia5347/EmulationCloudSaving---CLI-for-linux/README.md

-# EmulationCloudSaving - command line tool for linux
+# Cloud saving and loading for emulating games - command line tool for linux
-Save and load emulation saves from the cloud easily
+Save and load your saves from the cloud easily

 - - - -